Tareq-Khalil/Secure_Smart_Bank/readme.md

 | 21| Sound Sensor Module            | Noise-triggered features                | $7.50       | [Link](https://www.dfrobot.com/product-366.html) |
 | 22| Soil Moisture Sensor           | Optional environmental sensing          | $14.90      | [Link](https://www.dfrobot.com/product-2054.html) |
 |   | **Total**                      |                                          | **$327.54** |        |

+##Note
+the price of the materials will be less than this but this is what i found online, i also intend to get the fund in (reimbrusement) way.